Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Experiments

-The Geometric Mean is the primary metric considered to evaluate the performance of a configuration.
-Regarding this score, we select the best configurations to evaluate the model earliness.
-For this last process, we calculate the average delay, defined as
+\fakepar{Earliness evaluation:} we evaluate earliness by defining four additional metrics.
+We first compute the \textit{Average Delay}, defined as

-where $\mathcal{E}$ is the set of events in the testing sub-dataset (positive instances), $N_\mathcal{E}=N_{p*}$ is the number of events in this earliness dataset, $t_e$ is the time when the event $e$ is triggered by the model and $\tau_{e,1}$ is the beginning of the event $e$.
-When no event is happening, we expect the model to not trigger.
-Thus, we define a False Trigger Rate which helps to evaluate the number of event triggers made by the model that are out of an event range
+where $\mathcal{E}$ denotes the set of events in the testing split (positive instances), $N_\mathcal{E}$ is the number of events in this earliness dataset, $t_e$ is the time at which event $e$ is triggered by the model, and $\tau_{1e}$ is the true beginning of event $e$.
+False positives are not included in the delay calculation: when no event occurs, the model is expected not to trigger.
+We therefore define the \textit{False Trigger Rate} to measure the amount of event triggers produced by the model outside the event range: